-Excellent: 3 points.Good: 2 points.Moderate: 1 point.Poor: 0 points.
+Excellent: 3 points.
+Good: 2 points.
+Moderate: 1 point.
+Poor: 0 points.

 The last row in the table provides the average success of the project.
-A total score of 10 points for a total of 10 categories yields an average success score of 1.2, which falls into the Moderate success category, transitioning towards Good.
-This is considered acceptable at the current stage of development of the project given that dissemination is typically more intense once research projects are reaching the halftime.
-Also, as reported in this document, the recent pandemic experienced in Europe and worldwide has brought about the cancellation of several dissemination activities (conferences, seminars, joint events).
-These have been rescheduled, organized but not yet developed, what has a strongly negative impact on the scores in Table 6.

-Nevertheless, in spite of the last considerations in the previous paragraph, the consortium acknowledges the need to strengthen the commitment to work hard on the effective dissemination and communication of the project.
+A total score of 17 points for a total of 10 categories yields an average success score of 1.7, which falls into the Moderate success category but very close to Good.
+This is very positive given the current state of development of the project, given that dissemination is typically more intense once research projects are in the second half.
+Also, as reported in this document, the recent pandemic experienced worldwide has hindered the development of a large number of dissemination activities (conferences, seminars, joint events).
+These has had a strongly negative impact on the scores in Table 6, in spite of which the overall performance is very good.
+Nevertheless, despite these last considerations, the consortium acknowledges the need to strengthen the commitment to work hard on the effective dissemination and communication of the project.